 Atkins-Grad’s behavior may have been a source of embarrassment for our city, but citizens must never get complacent and elect city officials that would potentially let history repeat itself.

 9. Please make our next elected commission ban the scam cams

-Last December, the city commission which is the same one that is currently in office now voted ‘yes’ to allow red light cameras in Tamarac.
+Last December, the city commission, which is the same one that is currently in office, now voted ‘yes’ to allow red-light cameras in Tamarac.
 Moving forward because of safety reasons, yet giving no public figures for accidents at intersections, they voted on a contract with American Traffic Solutions.

-In place since August, the cameras are already being expanded into different locations around the city in search of more
+Since August, the cameras are already being expanded into different locations around the city in search of more

 people to protect revenue.
 Even the Florida Senate’s transportation chair, Jeff Brandes, of St. Petersburg, wants them gone.
-Brandes who filed SB 144 in September told the Tampa Bay Times.
+Brandes, who filed SB 144 in September, told the Tampa Bay Times.
 “This program was originally sold as being about safety,” Brandes said.
 “I have come to believe that it’s now about revenue.”